 Elementary teachers looking for lesson plans and activities for The Tree Lady will love this post.
 It includes resource recommendations, teaching point ideas, and information about the book.
+You’ll have what you need to plan and deliver an excellent interactive read aloud lesson.

 Engage Your Students with The Tree Lady Lesson Plans & Activities in 3 Easy Steps: